joelhooks/joelhooks-com/source/_posts/2013-10-30-how-to-build-a-subscription-service-on-rails-a-noobs-guide.markdown

 is a direct critique of RailsApp.
 It is harsh, but constructive.
-It addresses code smells that I had noticed, enforced some of what I learned in Pete's book, and lays out some solid practices that a Rails noob like me won't learn in 1000 searches that result in a Stack Overflow asnwer.
+It addresses code smells that I had noticed, enforced some of what I learned in Pete's book, and lays out some solid practices that a Rails noob like me won't learn in 1000 searches that result in a Stack Overflow answer.
 It's an opinionated style and practices guide. *note: RailsApp has its flaws, and it was extremely useful to me.
 Daniel is passionate and has put out a lot of excellent material, but charging people real money for a product or service is terrifying.
 I **needed**